testdrivenio/docker-for-beginners/docker_for_beginners_article.md

 When people refer to Docker, they are typically referring to the [Docker Engine](https://docs.docker.com/engine/).

 Docker Engine is the underlying open source containerization technology for building, managing, and running containerized applications.
-It's a client-server application with following components:
+It's a client-server application with the following components:

 1. [Docker daemon](https://docs.docker.com/engine/reference/commandline/dockerd/) (called *dockerd*) is a service that runs in the background that listens for Docker Engine API requests and manages Docker objects like images and containers.
 1. [Docker Engine API](https://docs.docker.com/engine/api/latest/) is a RESTful API that's used to interact with Docker daemon.